eddelbuettel/docker-debian-r/README.md

 ## Docker for R on Debian

 This repository contains Dockerfiles defining images which extend the default Debian image for Docker.
-The is on making R development and testing easier.
+The aim is on making R development and testing easier.

 ### Docker Images

 We start from Debian testing and then add

-* add-r:  This image adds the R executable
+* add-r:  This image adds just the R executable.
+Other images below depend on it.
-* add-r-devel: This image adds a freshly-built R-devel version, as well as all tools required to build R-devel from source
+* add-r-devel: This image adds a freshly-built R-devel version, as well as all tools required to build R-devel from source.
-* add-r-devel-san: This image builds R-devel from source using gcc/g++ 4.9 with the Address Sanitizer configuration [described in Section 4.3.3 of the Writing R Extension manual](http://cran.rstudio.com/doc/manuals/r-devel/R-exts.html#Using-Address-Sanitizer)
+* add-r-devel-san: This image builds R-devel from source using gcc/g++ 4.9 with the Address Sanitizer configuration [described in Section 4.3.3 of the Writing R Extension manual](http://cran.rstudio.com/doc/manuals/r-devel/R-exts.html#Using-Address-Sanitizer).
-* add-r-devel-ubsan: This image builds R-devel from source using gcc/g++ 4.9 with the Address Sanitizer configuration [described in Section 4.3.4 of the Writing R Extension manual](http://cran.rstudio.com/doc/manuals/r-devel/R-exts.html#Using-Undefined-Behaviour-Sanitizer)
+* add-r-devel-ubsan: This image builds R-devel from source using gcc/g++ 4.9 with the Address Sanitizer configuration [described in Section 4.3.4 of the Writing R Extension manual](http://cran.rstudio.com/doc/manuals/r-devel/R-exts.html#Using-Undefined-Behaviour-Sanitizer).

 ### Docker Hub